klepas/fuckyouimaplatypus-site/index.md

 	: Have your IDA Pro ready, but not sure where to stick it?
 	: Can't be bothered trawling through tons of disassembly and just want to know where to put your breakpoint?
 	: Hosted by ctfkris
+: Managing to find browser bugs
+	: When faced with a challenge Paul Theriault, BSCE, PCI DSS(ex), doesn't back down, he does what all good Managers do: delegate.
+	: Today's problem: find faults in browser Web API code.
+Using a unique 'git clone'-based approach, we will learn how to leverage the hard work of the Firefox fuzzing team to identify software faults.
+	: We'll explore the basics of using a grammar-based fuzzing approach to find weaknesses in DOM APIs and compete for pride, fame and illustrious bounties
+	: Hosted by Paul Theriault (BSCE, PCI DSS(ex)) Esq.
 : Red Star OS - breaking out of the gulag (sandbox)
 	: Red Star OS is a home grown, closed-source Linux distribution produced by the DPRK (North Korea).
 This tutorial will demonstrate how to install it in a VM, configure English localiSation, and break out of the unprivileged sandbox to gain root access
 	: Attendees will be left with a few thoughts for future investigation of the system